melexis/xunit2rst/README.rst

 Include Message of Failure(s)
 =============================

-When the ``-f, --failure-message`` flag is set, the tool includes the messages of all failures of the item's test cases in its body.
+When the ``-f, --failure-message`` flag is set, the tool includes the messages of all failures and reasons for skipping of the item's test cases in its body.

 Links to Log File
 =================